-Internal Control Over Financial Reporting
+Internal Controls Over Financial Reporting

 The Chief Executive Officer and Chief Financial Officer are responsible for establishing and maintaining adequate internal control over financial reporting.
 Under the supervision of the Chief Financial Officer, internal control over financial reporting is a process designed to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external purposes in accordance with IFRS.
-There has been no change in internal control procedures during the three months ended March 31, 2021 that would materially affect, or reasonably likely to materially affect, the internal control over financial reporting.
+There has been no change in internal control procedures during the year ended December 31, 2021 that would materially affect, or reasonably likely to materially affect, the internal control over financial reporting.